Aline-Castro/IBM-Data-Science-Professional-Certificate/03 - Data Science Methodology /Week 01 /Graded Quiz : Do problema à abordagem.md

-# Graded Quiz -  Do problema à abordagem
+# Graded Quiz -  From Problem to Approach

 #### Question 1: Select the correct statement.